liumapp/solo-in-docker/README.md

 # solo-in-docker
-Make solo running in docker with nginx, tomcat and mysql .
+Using docker-compose to make solo running in docker with nginx, tomcat and mysql .

 ## how to use